jwrr/lued/README.md

   allows user to re-arrange the order of the file tabs.

-* move file has changed checking from C to Lua
-* alt_n - clean up prompt to read empty file. del_sol_in_region.
-esc_space goes into lua mode. any other esc seq exists lua mode
+* move 'file has changed' checking from C to Lua del_sol_in_region. esc_space goes into lua mode. any other esc seq exists lua mode